ProxMaP: Proximal Occupancy Map Prediction for Efficient Indoor Robot Navigation: Approach

 where $O_c$, $O_l$ and $O_r$ refer to the occupancy maps generated by $Cam_{Center}$, $Cam_{Left}$, and $Cam_{Right}$, respectively.
 These log-odds maps are converted to probability maps before being used for network training.

-AI2THOR provides different types of rooms. we use living rooms only as they have a larger size and contain more obstacles compared to others.
-There are 30 such rooms available, of which we use the first 20 rooms for training and validation, and the rest for testing.
-To collect the maps, we divide the floor into square grids of size 0.5m and capture data by rotating the cameras to $360\deg$ in steps of $45\deg$.
-As some maps do not contain a lot of information to predict due to the robot being closed to the walls, we filter out the pairs of the map where the number of occupied cells in $O^*$ is more than $20\%$.
-This process provides us with ~6000 map pairs for training and ~2000 pairs for testing the network.
+AI2THOR provides different types of rooms.
+We use living rooms only as they have a larger size and contain more obstacles compared to others.
+Out of the 30 such rooms, we use the first 20 for training and validation and the rest for testing.
+For data collection, we divide the floor into square grids of size 0.5m and rotate the cameras by $360^\circ$ in steps of $45^\circ$.
+Some maps do not contain much information to predict due to the robot being close to the walls.
+Thus, we filter out map pairs where the number of occupied cells in $O^*$ is more than $20\%$.
+This process provides us with $\sim$6000 map pairs for training and $\sim$2000 pairs for testing.